 IDAHO SCHOOL SAFETY AND SECURITY ACT

 33-5905.
 Idaho school safety and security advisory board.
-(1) There is hereby established in the Idaho division of building safety the Idaho school safety and security advisory board.
+(1) There is hereby established in the office of the state board of education the Idaho school safety and security advisory board.
 The advisory board shall consist of thirteen (13) members as follows:

 (a) Four (4) members appointed by the governor as follows: